This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 officer, a claimant, an attorney for a claimant, or any other person authorized

-by a claimant, may pick-up a compensation check issued by the
+by a claimant may pick up a compensation check issued by the

 bureau. (b) When a claimant authorizes another person to pick up the

-claimant's compensation check, the authorization shall be an authorization
+claimant's compensation check, the authorization constitutes an

-authorization must be filed prior to or at the hearing, or prior to the date of
+compensation, the authorization must be filed prior to or at the hearing, or

-payment of the award of compensation, whether the award of compensation was
+prior to the date of payment of the award of compensation, whether the award of

-made at a hearing or without a hearing.
-For authorization to receive
+compensation was made at a hearing or without a hearing.
+For authorization to

-compensation checks in connection with permanent partial disability
+receive compensation checks in connection with permanent partial disability

 applications and applications for increases thereof, the authorization must be